MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-meeting.md

 * For app caching to support only in meetings, register the `load` or `beforeUnload` handlers if the context is `meetingSidePanel`.
 Meetings is the first surface to support app caching.
 Even if app caching in other contexts such as `channels` and `chat` happens to work, it isn't officially supported at this point and is subject to change.

-* App caching isn't supported for meetings where the invited user count is more than 20.

 * App caching isn't supported for apps that require device permissions as per the manifest.

 ### Troubleshooting

 **Apps are not being cached?
 Why is load handler not invoked on subsequent navigation?**

-* If app exceeds 225 MB limit, try to keep your memory footprint under 225 MB when cached.

 * Check the amount of free memory on your system.
-App caching requires minimum of 4 GB system memory and a minimum of 1 GB free memory on Windows (500 MB free memory on Mac).
+App caching requires minimum of 4 GB system memory.

+* Reduce your memory footprint when cached.
+Use the load handlers to dispose resources that are not needed when cached.

 ## Feature compatibility by user types